Musings of an anthropologist.

 It is our manifesto, our creed here to share the world in all its splendors and horrors.
 To view with honest, open eyes, reality, with an open mind.Tweet

-Make Folk & Lore your go-to series on the cultures, customs, traditions, and histories of life and love, war and peace, belligerence, and fanaticism.
+Expect to find musings from personal anecdotes to articles on cultures, customs, traditions, and histories of life and love, war and peace, belligerence, and fanaticism.
 From East to West and back again.
 We’ll venture to the places that dwell on and off the map.
 In regions known and unknown.
 In the tradition of folklorists and Think of it as a highly integrated, educational travel blog-meets sensual, yes (I said sensual!) food blog.
 Full of quirky and meaningful, sometimes entertainingly random information — all in the name of becoming a stronger global citizen.
 We’ll head out there on foot or from the armrests of our desk to explore the quirks, quandaries, and curiosities that make us human.

 Seeking those common denominators that make us human and I believe this can be done through our most ancient drive as storytellers.